-- Inheritance is a common way of extending and reusing the functionality of a class.
-However, inheritance is inappropriate for many situations: - Inheritance is useful for capturing is-a-kind-of relationships which are rather static in nature. - is-a-role-played-by relationships are awkward to model by inheritance, where delegation could be a better choice.
-Using instances of a class to play multiple roles.
+- Inheritance is a common way of extending and reusing the functionality of a class. - ▶ However, inheritance is inappropriate for many situations: - Inheritance is useful for capturing is-a-kind-of relationships which are rather static in nature. - relationships are awkward to model by inheritance, where delegation could be a better choice.

+Using instances of a class to play multiple roles. (see airline ex.)